The Klonzo Trail system is non-motorized singletrack designed for

 as tricky as it gets.
 The connector of Boondocks climbing up to meet

 Dunestone.
-This is the steepest 20 feet on the entire trail system.
-And
+This is the steepest roughest 20 feet of climbing on the entire

 it's not that hard.

 Out-of-shape riders can mosey along.
 Expert riders can hammer it and get a